-Affiliate marketing had been one of the billion-dollar industry and is still growing.
+Affiliate marketing had been one of the billion-dollar industries and is still growing.
 Business owners saw the huge opportunities of growing their business through affiliate marketing by tapping into others’ lists.
 But what is affiliate marketing and how to start affiliate marketing as a beginner?